Powered by SchoolDash

 George Stephenson High School is a non-selective secondary school maintained by the local authority (North Tyneside).
 It has about 1,210 boys and girls aged between 11 and 18.
 In November 2019 the school was rated ‘Good’ by Ofsted.

-Particular strengths include Environment, Attainment, Attendance and Progress.
-Relative weaknesses include Finances and Disadvantaged pupils.
+Particular strengths include Environment, Finances and Attainment.
+Relative weaknesses include Disadvantaged pupils and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.